Forced conversion: Religion and power

-In general, anthropologists have shown that the relationship between religion and politics is complex, especially when viewed over the expanse of human history.
-While religious leaders and the state generally have different aims, both are concerned with power and order; both use reason and emotion to motivate behavior.
-Throughout history, leaders of religious and political institutions have cooperated, opposed one another, and or attempted to co-opt each other, for purposes which are both noble and base, and they have implemented programs with a wide range of driving values, from compassion which is aimed at alleviating current suffering to brutal change which is aimed at achieving long-term goals, for the benefit of groups ranging from small cliques to all of humanity.
+In general, anthropologists have shown that the relationship between religion and politics is complex, especially when it is viewed over the expanse of human history.

+While religious leaders and the state generally have different aims, both are concerned about power and order; both use reason and emotion to motivate behavior.
+Throughout history, leaders of religious and political institutions have cooperated, opposed one another, and/or attempted to co-opt each other, for purposes which are both noble and base, and they have implemented programs with a wide range of driving values, from compassion, which is aimed at alleviating current suffering, to brutal change, which is aimed at achieving long-term goals, for the benefit of groups which have ranged from small cliques to all of humanity.
 The relationship is far from simple.
-But religion has often been used coercively, and it has also used coercion.
+But religion has frequently been used in a coercive manner, and it has also used coercion.

 Buddhism

-People may express their faith through the act of taking refuge, and conversions usually require a recital of accepting the Triple Gems of Buddhism.
+People may express their faith through the act of taking refuge, and conversions usually require people to recite their acceptance of the Triple Gems of Buddhism.
 However, they may always practice Buddhism without fully abandoning their own religion.
-According to Chin Human Rights Organisation (CHRO), Christians from the Chin ethnic minority group in Myanmar are facing coercion to convert to Buddhism by state actors and programme.
+According to Chin Human Rights Organisation (CHRO), Christians from the Chin ethnic minority group in Myanmar are facing coercion to convert to Buddhism by state actors and programmes.